 - Reduce surgical errors: The Joint Commission provides extensive guidance on surgical events that should never happen including wrong-site, wrong-person, and wrong procedure mistakes.

 The guidelines aspire to address important shortfalls in the practice of medicine.
 Change in the number of patients being injured each year is long in coming.
 Our law firm represents patients who are injured by medical mistake.
 If injured through a medical error, our legal team can help.

 Speak with an Experienced Medical Malpractice Law Firm

-With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor and Staton, P.A. is well- known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
+With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. is well- known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
 Contact us to set up a free consultation.